-We designed every health record to make them more understandable and easy to consume.
-We reduced the jargon and showed only whats important for the patients.
-We created actionable recommendations and digestible results.
+I designed every health record to make them more understandable and easy to consume.
+I tried to reduce the jargon and showed only whats important for the patients.
+I created actionable recommendations and digestible results.
 The content was rewritten so that it could be read as a natural sentence.

 Simple list-based layout with correct text alignment to convey a rich amount of information in the best way possible

 A smart tool designed to help patients upload photos of the medical records onto the cloud.
 The feature, unlike a simple camera app, was designed to upload multiple records at the same time while adding a few extra data points.
 Patients, now can easily add records to their health app and access them from anywhere with ease.
 This also facilitated easy upload of prescriptions which were shared with a doctor before a consultation or a pharmacy for ordering medicines.

 Bulk upload records onto Practo Drive with just two clicks